Original research completed in July 2018, and verified/updated in May 2020.

 After extensive research, we’ve identified companies that are taking these issues seriously.
 Check out our guide below to find out how to buy tinned fish whilst supporting the human rights of those who produce it.

-Too long?
+In a hurry?
 Check out this summary (PDF).

 Warning: Some readers may find this section upsetting.